Michael Góngora

-Education & legal career
+Education and legal career

 Góngora attended the University of Miami School of Law where he earned his Juris Doctor (cum laude).
-After graduation, he was a partner in his own firm in Miami Beach before joining Becker & Poliakoff.
-Góngora is currently a partner at Becker & Poliakoff where he is the lead community association litigator in the Miami office.
+After graduation, he was a partner in his own firm in Miami Beach.
+Góngora is currently a partner at Becker & Poliakoff, where he is the lead community association litigator in the Miami office.

 Political career

 Góngora was Miami Beach's first and only openly gay elected commissioner and vice mayor.
-Góngora was also the first openly gay Hispanic to win elected office in the State of Florida.
+Góngora was also the first openly gay Hispanic to win elected office in the state of Florida.
 As commissioner, he pushed for the first citywide recycling program, founded the city sustainability committee and helped create a sustainability plan designed to encourage developers to erect greener buildings.
 Gongora was active in passing a stormwater master plan to resolve flooding in the City of Miami Beach.

-In 2013 he ran for mayor of Miami Beach but lost to Philip Levine, coming in second place out of four candidates running with nearly forty percent of the vote following a recount.
-It was later found that Levine had spent approximately $2,000,000 to receive 5,639 votes in the most expensive election in the history of Miami Beach.
+In 2013 he ran for mayor of Miami Beach but lost to Philip Levine, coming in second of four candidates running with nearly 40% of the vote following a recount.
+It was found that Levine had spent approximately $2 million to receive 5,639 votes in the most expensive election in the history of Miami Beach.

 In 2021, he sued the City of Miami Beach to run for a third term, alleging that term limits approved by the voters did not apply to his candidacy.
 Gongora lost the lawsuit when a judgment was entered in favor of the City of Miami Beach.
-Gongora then switched races and is running for Mayor of Miami Beach in the 2023 elections.
+Gongora then switched races and is running for the mayor of Miami Beach in the 2023 elections.